R35007/Fake-Response/README.md

 Mock DB provides you to access any file in the api.
 All you have is to provide the `data` property with **absolute path** of the file and set `dataType` value to `file`.
-Note: If you provide a relative path then that path will be relative to the config rooth path.
+Note: If you provide a relative path then that path will be relative to the config root path.
 For Example:

 ```js